hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

 ## Figma libraries

-The HashiCorp design system team publishes and maintains a set of core Figma libraries for use in any HashiCorp team within our Figma organization.
-These libraries are currently **not** available for public consumption outside of HashiCorp.
+We publish and maintain a set of core Figma libraries for use by any product team within HashiCorp.
+These libraries are only available for internal consumption.

 - [Product Components](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?t=Ooe3pkDap3cGcgAH-1): the set of components published in the HashiCorp Design System
-- [Product Foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?t=4kdgl88SMIiEYhbA-1): core styles including typography, color, and elevation that are consumed by HashiCorp Design System components and published for reuse in your projects
+- [Product Foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?t=4kdgl88SMIiEYhbA-1): core styles including typography, color, and elevation that are consumed by HashiCorp Design System components for reuse in your projects
 - [Icons](https://www.figma.com/file/TLnoT5AYQfy3tZ0H68BgOr/Flight-Icons?t=nEh4FAxdjRsVInyL-1): core icon set for reuse in your projects

 All of these libraries are published under the [HDS Design System UI Kit](https://www.figma.com/files/team/1030156573400567478) team for use in HashiCorp product design.
 We do not currently support marketing design efforts directly, but occasionally play a consulting role in component and pattern design.

-For a more detailed guide for using our Figma libraries, view the **setup guide** tab.
+For a more detailed guide to using our Figma libraries, view the [setup guide](/getting-started/for-designers?tab=setup%20guide/).

 ## Recommended plugins